USDA FoodKeeper – Cold Storage Guidelines

 To check if a raw egg yolk has gone bad, look for any changes in color, such as a darker or greenish hue, which may indicate spoilage.
 A bad egg yolk may also have a strong, unpleasant odor and a slimy or thick texture, rather than a smooth and runny consistency.

 Egg Yolks Fresh Raw can pose a risk of Salmonella contamination due to potential contact with the bacteria on the eggshell.
-To prevent illness, it's crucial to use pasteurized eggs, store eggs in the refrigerator, cook them thoroughly, and avoid consuming raw egg yolks, especially for vulnerable populations like pregnant women, young children, and elderly individuals.
+To reduce the risk of foodborne illness, it's crucial to use pasteurized eggs, store eggs in the refrigerator, cook them thoroughly, and avoid consuming raw egg yolks, especially for vulnerable populations like pregnant women, young children, and elderly individuals.

 For optimal storage, separate the egg yolks from the whites and store them in an airtight container in the refrigerator.
 To maintain freshness, consider covering the yolks with a bit of water or a pinch of salt.
 If you need to store them for longer periods, freezing the yolks in ice cube trays can preserve them for future use in recipes.